boldchains/node-api-server/README.md

 As __NodeJS__ is popular for building asynchronous application, the server side requirment can be implemented in NodeJS.

-To fetch real-time data periodically, client's polling to server is not an ideal one, instead, __socket.io__ library can be used as it is widely used for real-time streaming apps, instant messengers.
+To fetch real-time data periodically, client's polling to server is not an ideal one, instead, __socket.io__ library can be used as it is widely used for real-time streaming apps, instant messengers, etc.

 ### Client-side